-As the COVID-19 pandemic continued to pose challenges in 2021, businesses, industries, and sectors endeavored to recover and adapt to the "new solutions, OFBank upheld the same resilience and became the first bank to obtain a digital banking license in the Philippines.
-With its highly accessible services, the Bank has pushed for greater financial inclusion to help empower Filipinos across the globe.
+As the COVID-19 pandemic continued to pose challenges in 2021, businesses, industries, and sectors endeavored to recover and adapt to the "new normal."

 Challenging as it was, our Overseas Filipino Workers (OFWs) remained resilient as they continued to send remittances to their loved ones and uplifted the lives of their families while contributing to the country's economic recovery.